 Next, teams decide what to work on first according to the risk, for example:

 High-risk situations get fast access to enforcement.
-The cases of lower risk that might be monitored for patterns or handled through education can be identified.
+The lower-risk cases that might be monitored for patterns or addressed through education can be identified.

-Enforcement, as it were, can be a few different things, depending on the situation.
+Enforcement, as it were, can take a few different forms, depending on the situation.

 Teams supported with solid documentation and well-defined procedures are able to handle situations in a fast and uniform manner, even when their workload is heavy.